Symmetry and quantitative stability for the parallel surface fractional torsion problem: Moving planes method and symmetry result

 \section{Moving planes method and symmetry result}

 We introduce the notation needed in order to exploit the moving planes method.
-Given $e \in \mathbb{S}^{n-1}$, a set $\Omega \subset \mathbb{R}^n$ and $\lambda \in \mathbb{R}$, we set
+Given $e \in \mathbb{S}^{n-1}$, a set $E \subset \mathbb{R}^n$ and $\lambda \in \mathbb{R}$, we set

-If $\Omega \subset \mathbb{R}^n$ is an open bounded set with boundary of class $C^1$ and $\Lambda_e := \sup \{ x \cdot e \, | \, x \in \Omega \}$ it makes sense to define
+If $E \subset \mathbb{R}^n$ is an open bounded set with boundary of class $C^1$ and $\Lambda_e := \sup \{ x \cdot e \, | \, x \in E \}$ it makes sense to define

-{F}rom this point on, given a direction $e \in \mathbb{S}^{n-1}$, we will refer to $T_{\lambda_e} = T^e$ and $\Omega_{\lambda_e} = \widehat{\Omega}$ as the \textit{critical hyperplane} and the \textit{critical cap} with respect to $e$, respectively, and we call $\lambda_e$ the \textit{critical value} in the direction $e$.
-We now recall from \cite{serrin1971symmetry} that for any given direction $e$ exactly one of the following two conditions holds:\\
+{F}rom this point on, given a direction $e \in \mathbb{S}^{n-1}$, we will refer to $T_{\lambda_e} = T^e$ and $E_{\lambda_e} = \widehat{E}$ as the \textit{critical hyperplane} and the \textit{critical cap} with respect to $e$, respectively, and we call $\lambda_e$ the \textit{critical value} in the direction $e$.
+We now recall from \cite{serrin1971symmetry} that for any given direction $e$ one of the following two conditions holds:\\

-\textbf{Case 1} - The boundary of the cap reflection $Q^e(\widehat{\Omega})$ becomes internally tangent to the boundary of $\Omega$ at some point $P \not \in T^e$;\\
+\textbf{Case 1} - The boundary of the cap reflection $Q^e(\widehat{E})$ becomes internally tangent to the boundary of $E$ at some point $P \not \in T^e$;\\

-\textbf{Case 2} - the critical hyperplane $T^e$ becomes orthogonal to the boundary of $\Omega$ at some point $Q \in T^e$.\\
+\textbf{Case 2} - the critical hyperplane $T^e$ becomes orthogonal to the boundary of $E$ at some point $Q \in T^e$.\\

+Throughout this paper, the method of moving planes will be applied to the set $E=G$, where $G$ is the set appearing in \eqref{IIGR}.
+Hence the minimal regularity assumption that we need on $G$ is that $G$ is of class $C^1$.
+We also notice that, in our setting, the critical values $\lambda_e$ for $G$ are also critical values for the set $\Omega$, even if we do not need to assume further regularity on $\Omega$ in order to apply the method of moving planes.
+This is the reason why in Theorem \ref{theorem1} we only require that $G$ is of class $C^1$.
+We also notice that in Theorem \ref{theorem2} we assume that $\Omega$ is of class $C^2$, but this assumption is not needed for the application of the method of moving planes but it comes from using other tools in the proof.

-In order to prove symmetry for the problem \eqref{s1eq4} with condition \eqref{s1eq5} we will use a fractional version of the weak and strong maximum principle and a Hopf-type Lemma for antisymmetric $s$-harmonic functions.
+In order to prove symmetry for the problem \eqref{s1eq4} with condition \eqref{s1eq5} we will use a fractional version of the weak and strong maximum principles and a Hopf-type Lemma for antisymmetric $s$-harmonic functions.

 For $u, v \in H^s (\mathbb{R}^n)$, we consider the bilinear form induced by the fractional Laplacian

 Let